sturnberg/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 After removing a tenant, you can re-invite the tenant to the community but all data that was previously shared must be shared again with the returning tenant.

-**Note.** Only an OCS user whose role is Community Administrator or Tenant Administrator can remove a tenant from a community. ???waiting to see API to confirm permissions???
+**Note.** Only an OCS user whose role is Community Administrator or Tenant Administrator can remove a tenant from a community.

 1. On the Communities overview page, find the community you want to modify and click **Details**.
 2. On the Community Details page, select the tenant you want to remove from the community.